strapi/strapi/docs/3.0.0-beta.x/guides/api-token.md

 In this guide we will see how you can create an API token system to execute request as an authenticated user.

-This feature is in our [backlog there](https://portal.productboard.com/strapi/1-public-roadmap/c/40-api-access-token-with-permissions).
+This feature is in our [roadmap](https://portal.productboard.com/strapi/1-public-roadmap/c/40-api-access-token-with-permissions).
-So this guide is about customization, to help you to have this feature.
-It will be no longer useful when we will release the feature.
+This guide is a workaround to achieve this feature before we support it natively in strapi.

 ## Introduction

-The objective is to be able to request your API endpoints by using a query parameters `token` and be authenticated as a user. eg. `/restaurants?token=my-secret-token`.
+The goal is to be able to request API endpoints with a query parameter `token` that authenticates as a user. `eg. /restaurants?token=my-secret-token`.

-To achive this feature development, we will have to customize the `users-permissions` plugin.
-To do so we will use the [customization concept](../concepts/customization.md), this documentation will help you to understand how to customize all your application.
+To achieve this feature development, we will have to customize the `users-permissions` plugin.
+To do so we will use the [customization concept](../concepts/customization.md), this documentation will help you understand how to customize all your applications

 ## Create the Token Content Type